Overview

 High School Sustainability Programs |

-Numerous projects assisted by TCC
+Numerous projects by schools and

-that promote environmental conservation and other sustainability
+government that promote environmental conservation and other sustainability

-initiatives in schools. |
+initiatives in schools.

-Benefits to Council Ensures Townsville children develop
+Benefits Ensures Townsville children develop

 a better understanding and awareness of environment issues and